 Incorrect filesystem permissions usually generate strange errors, with the words "forbidden" or "denied" sprayed all over the access logs.
 This can be due to either plugin/theme installations that messed with the permissions, or due to some SFTP operation.

-Reseting file permissions automatically fixes this problem.
+Resetting file permissions automatically fixes this problem.
 You can either open a support request, or reset them yourself via your Dashboard or WordPress administration menu.
-After reseting permissions:
+After resetting permissions:

 Reset file permissions via WordPress

-- Click the Utility tab then the Reset File Permissions button.
+Click the Fix File Permissions menu item, then the Reset File Permissions button

 If you need to reset file permissions for your staging site, follow the same procedure in the staging environment.